HIPAA NOTICE OF PRIVACY PRACTICES

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 This Notice serves as notice of Privacy Practices of North Central Florida Hospice, Inc. d/b/a Haven (“HAVEN”).
+HAVEN may use and share your protected health information for purposes of treatment, payment, and health care operations, and as otherwise described in this Notice.
+HAVEN may share your information electronically for these purposes.
 If you have questions about this Notice or you would like help understanding any part of your rights or our obligations to protect your health information, please contact the Medical Records Manager, or the Compliance Officer for HAVEN at 1-800-727-1889 (in Florida only) or 1-352-379-6229.
-You may request this Notice in Large Print.
+You may request this Notice in large print.

 - Any member of a volunteer group we allow to help you while you are in the care of HAVEN.

 - Any contracted health care professional that assists in your care on behalf of HAVEN.